 Osteopathy is a system of diagnosis and treatment that is suitable for people of all ages.
-From children to grandparents, pregnant mums to sportsman, trades people to IT specialists, osteopathic treatment can help to rectify any conditions which may be adversely affecting your quality of life.
+From children to grandparents, pregnant women to sportsman, trades people to IT specialists, osteopathic treatment can help to rectify many conditions which may be adversely affecting your quality of life.

 Based around a combination of touch, massage, stretching and manipulation to treat the muscles, bones, joints, ligaments and connective tissue that make up the musculo-skeletal system, we work with our hands to provide a wide variety of treatment techniques.
 These can include soft tissue techniques, rhythmic passive joint mobilisation or the high velocity thrust techniques designed to improve mobility and the range of movement of a joint.

-Low back pain (Lumbago) is one of the most common conditions that I treat, often very painful and limiting rang of motion, there are many causes to this:
+Low back pain (Lumbago) is one of the most common conditions that I treat, often very painful and limiting range of motion, there are many causes to this:

 Neck pain is incredibly common, lots of patients get issues here related to poor posture, such as overuse of smart phones and too much time at a computer!